Lake-Tuggeranong-College/Holocron/E Course/WebDev/_slides/Course Introduction.md

 - Points depend on competencies completed
 - Points added to your Academic Record at the end

+--

+# Submission of Work

+To complete work, you will need a [GitHub](https://github.com/) account.

+All work, unless otherwise stated, will be submitted and assessed on GitHub.

+Your instructor will be able to access all of your work.

+note:

+You will need parental permission to create the GitHub account.
+The form has been sent to parents email.

 ---
 # Course Structure